joeydossche/express-parameter-middleware/README.md

 ### Importing the express parameter middleware into your project

 You need different imports to use this middleware.
-We recommend you to use different variables.
+We recommend you use different variables.

 ```js
 const EPM = require('express-parameter-middleware');